Alfresco/docs-alfresco/search-enterprise/latest/using/field.md

 Queries in this category are expanded to a boolean query with several clauses using criteria that are specific to each field.

 ## Permission Queries

 Fields that are related to ACL information are stored directly as part of the Elasticsearch documents.
 As a consequence of that, the corresponding queries are plain term/range/prefix/fuzzy queries using the following fields:

-@martin do these need to be H2.

-## Other Fields @martin do we need this heading?
-We cant make it a H2 because if we do ID will need to be a H3 and if we do that it wont show up in the TOC.